JugaadLabs/webserver/README.md

 ## Usage

 This project uses a CherryPy webserver for remotely receiving commands using HTTP GET calls.
+Make sure your Xavier NX is running Jetpack 4.4 Developer Preview for use with the e-Con camera.
+The e-Con camera is a V4L2 device and you can find which device it is by checking the out of `v4l2-ctl --list-formats-ext --all --device=/dev/videoX` for each file which appears on running `ls /dev/video*`.

 ### Server